Last week I told you about what we were doing this summer but a single post is not enough to talk in-depth about the Etsy Open Call experience.

 In the afternoon it was time to set up our little booth and take a tour to the new Etsy HQ.
 We already knew the old offices, but this year Etsy moved to a new larger building in the same area of Brooklyn, with more facilities and spectacular views.
 Etsy employees were super friendly and charming, all the time you can feel a refreshing work environment, lots of good vibes and admirable enthusiasm.

-The important event day was a tough day and I was not feeling my best because of the cold I caught those days that left me KO.
+The important Etsy Open Call day of was a tough day and I was not feeling my best because of the cold I caught those days that left me KO.
 But hey, we had to give the best of ourselves and go for it.

 We pitched our brand to six large retailers explaining where we come from, what we do, why we do it and what makes our brand special.
 And also answering their questions about what we could offer to their customers and try find out what they were really looking for.